shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **93. Remark: the SARSA estimate is updated on the fly as opposed to the model-free Monte Carlo one where the estimate can only be updated at the end of the episode.**

-&#10230; Remark: the SARSA estimate is updated on the fly as opposed to the model-free Monte Carlo one where the estimate can only be updated at the end of the episode.
+&#10230; Примечание: the SARSA estimate is updated on the fly as opposed to the model-free Monte Carlo one where the estimate can only be updated at the end of the episode.

 <br>